anshumansingh1/TogetherApp/README.md

 ## Notes from developer
  - I have done testings at my end, but since I have a limited set of devices, basically M-series, S-series Samsung and R-series Oneplus.
 So, please report any bug/abnormility faced by you with explanation and screenshots in the [Issues](https://github.com/anshumansingh1/TogetherApp/issues) or [Discussions](https://github.com/anshumansingh1/TogetherApp/discussions) sections, Thank You in advance ☕.
  - Yes, I have thought of connection between two devices both in close proximity and at long distance, but because I neither have budget for a server nor enough time to work on the P2P connection, this feature is kept in the future works list.
+ - And, last but not least, this app will always be ad free, because I personally hate ads.

 ## Screenshots
 <img src="/readme_asset/TogetherApp-Home_page.png" alt="Home Page" height="500"/> <img src="/readme_asset/TogetherApp-Charades.png" alt="Charades Page" height="500"/> <img src="/readme_asset/TogetherApp-NHIE.png" alt="NHIE Page" height="500"/> <img src="/readme_asset/TogetherApp-NHIE_Swiped.png" alt="NHIE Swiped Page" height="500"/> <img src="/readme_asset/TogetherApp-NHIE_Dark_Swiped.png" alt="NHIE Dark Swiped Page" height="500"/> <img src="/readme_asset/TogetherApp-About_page.png" alt="About Page" height="500"/>